Lithium Extraction Methods

 All numbers are based on 1,000 mt LCE production - Source: Columbia University, IEA, ICMM.

-At Lithium Harvest, we are pioneering a breakthrough lithium extraction solution that transforms oilfield wastewater into high-quality lithium compounds.
-Our lithium extraction solution offers a cost-effective, scalable, and environmentally responsible alternative to traditional lithium mining.
+At Lithium Harvest, we're pioneering a breakthrough lithium extraction solution that transforms oilfield wastewater and geothermal brine into high-quality lithium compounds.
+Our technology offers a cost-effective, scalable, and environmentally responsible alternative to traditional lithium mining.

 Turning Waste into a High-Value Resource

-Every year, the oil and gas industry produces millions of barrels of produced water - a costly byproduct that must be managed.
-Instead of disposing of this water, Lithium Harvest extracts lithium directly from it, offering a new revenue stream for energy companies while reducing environmental impact.
+Every year, the oil and gas industry generates millions of barrels of produced water, a costly byproduct that must be managed.
+Instead of disposing of this water, Lithium Harvest extracts lithium directly from it, creating a new revenue stream for energy companies while reducing environmental impact.

-• Uses existing infrastructure – No need for new mines, massive evaporation ponds, or destructive drilling operations.
-Our process seamlessly integrates with existing oil and gas infrastructure, turning an existing byproduct into a valuable resource instead of creating new environmental footprints.
+• Uses existing infrastructure - No need for new mines, massive evaporation ponds, or destructive drilling.
+Our process integrates seamlessly into existing oil and gas operations, turning a waste stream into a valuable resource without expanding the environmental footprint.

-• Carbon-neutral lithium extraction – While hard rock mining emits 15 tons of CO₂ per ton of lithium carbonate equivalent (LCE), our process is carbon neutral.
-To put this into perspective, producing just one ton of lithium through hard rock mining generates as much CO₂ as taking 15 one-way flights from London to New York in economy class.
+• Carbon-neutral lithium extraction - While hard rock mining emits 15 tons of CO₂ per ton of lithium carbonate equivalent (LCE), our process is carbon neutral.
+For context, that's equivalent to 15 one-way economy-class flights from London to New York.

-• Reduces operational costs – Oil and gas companies can monetize produced water instead of paying for disposal, transforming a liability into a new revenue stream.
+• Reduces operational costs - Oil and gas companies can monetize produced water instead of paying to dispose of it, turning a liability into a revenue stream.

-• High lithium recovery rates – Achieves >95% lithium recovery, far exceeding the 20-40% recovery rates from solar evaporation ponds.
+• High lithium recovery rates - Our technology achieves over 95% lithium recovery, significantly outperforming the 20–40% rates typical of solar evaporation.

-Unlike traditional methods that strip landscapes, require excessive energy, and consume vast amounts of water, our process is faster, cleaner, and more efficient - extracting lithium in hours, not years.
+Unlike traditional methods, which scar landscapes, consume excessive energy, and deplete water resources, our solution is faster, cleaner, and far more efficient.
+It extracts lithium in hours, not years.

 Discover our revolutionary solution for sustainable lithium extraction